Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about epilepsy sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Amit M. Shelat, D.O. is a fellow of the American Academy of Neurology and the American College of Physicians.
 Review provided by VeriMed Healthcare Network.
-Learn more about him here
+Learn more about him here.

 Heather Lander, Ph.D. is a virologist-turned-storyteller who writes about science to help researchers get funded and to help the rest of us understand what the researchers are doing.
-Learn more about her here
+Learn more about her here.

 Related Articles